 Read about healthy hearts for more information on how to prevent CVD.

 In some people, SLE can cause a number of less serious heart conditions such as:

 pericarditis - inflammation of the lining of your heart

 - myocarditis - inflammation of the muscles of your heart

-Lupus nephritis is a potentially serious kidney disease that is caused by prolonged inflammation of your kidneys as a result of SLE.
-Lupus nephritis is a common complication of SLE that is estimated to affect around half of people with the condition.
+Lupus nephritis is a potentially serious kidney disease caused by prolonged inflammation of your kidneys as a result of SLE.
+Lupus nephritis is a common complication of SLE, estimated to affect around half of people with the condition.

-Lupus nephritis tends to develop relatively early on in the course of SLE, usually within five years of receiving a diagnosis.
+Lupus nephritis tends to develop relatively early in the course of SLE, usually within five years of diagnosis.

 Symptoms of lupus nephritis include: